napari/napari/docs/naps/4-async-slicing.md

 This project has two major goals.

 1. Slice layers asynchronously to keep napari responsive while allowing for slow slicing.
-2. Improve the logic of slicing layers to help developers better understand how it works.
+2. Improve the logic of slicing layers to help developers better understand how it works and unlock new feature development.

 We propose a lock-free asynchronous solution that uses Python's built-in `concurrent.futures` module and exploits napari's main event loop.